jackcarey/jackcarey/README.md

-#### You'll see a subset of my code here.
-My best content is up to date on my website:
+#### Only some of my code is public here.
+My best content is on my website:

 # [jackcarey.co.uk](https://jackcarey.co.uk/)